timothywcrane/RTFM/README.md

 * By default all intermediate output is deleted at the end of the script except for the final RTFM.pdf file
 * You can easily modify the code for custom ebook creation & editing needs

-Dependencies:
+# Dependencies:

-*-Hard
+Hard

 * nix (AFAIK it should work on just about anything)
 * bash (#! /bin/bash)
 * enscript to create a ps file, the P (postscript) in PDF
 * ghostscript to take the ps file and create a PDF via it's ps2pdf command

-*-Soft
+Soft

 * cheat https://github.com/cheat/cheat (optional cheat references) (comment out to disable)
 * alsa-utils (optional audio notification via aplay) (comment out to disable)
 * RTFM with xpdf (comment out to disable)

-How To Run:
+# How To Run:

 * Download
 * Unzip